Curtin University has built up an impressive portfolio of experience and unique capabilities in the defence sector.

 - The Centre for Marine Science and Technology is working on several Defence Science and Technology Group research projects, including measuring sonar array performance, testing sound propagation and developing models for submerged sound.

-- Curtin is currently developing automated submarine decision support systems with partners Lockheed Marin and the Defence Science and Technology Group.
+- Curtin is currently developing automated submarine decision support systems with partners Lockheed Martin and the Defence Science and Technology Group.

 Maintenance and sustainment